rguigoures/jekyll-now/_posts/2018-06-10-percentage-evaluation.md

 We observe between May and June a decrease of 2.0 (±4.0) pp of the satisfaction rate
 </font></div>

+The confidence interval is higher than the evolution itself.
 This means that the sample size of the surveyed population is too small to generalize to the rest of the country.